PRESS ESC TO CLOSE

 The summer has been hot, hot, hot — and not in a good way.
 With temperatures rising into the triple digits, everyone is suffering, including our dogs.

 For humans, sweating may be uncomfortable, but it’s the body’s custom cooling system.
-Unfortunately for dogs, they have very few sweat glands, which are located only in the pads of their paws.
-That’s why dogs pant when they’re hot — panting evaporates the moisture on their tongue, in their nose, and in their lungs, which cools down as the air passes over them.
+Unfortunately for dogs, they have very few sweat glands, which are located only in their paw pads and around their nose.
+To cool down, dogs tend to regulate their body temperature through panting, not sweating.
+Panting evaporates the moisture on their tongue, in their nose, and in their lungs, which cools down as the air passes over them.
 It’ not all that efficient, and it makes dogs more vulnerable to heat exhaustion and heat stroke, which can be fatal.

 Related: Check Out the Boots That’ll Prevent Your Dog’s Paws From Being Burnt During The Summer

-What some other tips?
-Check out these innovative products to keep your dog happy and cool during the dog days of summer.
+For other ways to keep your dog cool during the dog days of summer, check out a few of our faves products.

 dog swimming pool

 We like the Jasonwell foldable dog pool because it’s durable.
-It’s made of sturdy PVC and thick, high density fiber board and has a slip resistant material on the bottom.
+It’s made of sturdy PVC, high-density fiber board, and has a slip resistant material on the bottom.
 It comes in seven sizes, and can be folded up for travel or storage.
+While the company does state its vinyl is 30% thicker, it recommends cutting your dog’s nails before he takes a dip.
 At time of publication, it is priced between $21.99 to $52.99.

-Another highly rated choice is not so much a pool as a water pad.
-Called the Splash Pad, it is a much flatter pool with sprinklers coming out the sides.
-It touts being thicker than other dog pools, but that doesn’t mean it is puncture proof.
-Great for dogs who just need a spot to chill in the heat.
-Available in five sizes, and priced between $29.95 and $69.95 at time of publication.
-With any selection, make sure you supervise your dog during playtime.
+Another highly-rated choice is the Splash Pad, which is more of a water pad than a pool.
+It is a much flatter pool with sprinklers coming out the sides, allowing your dogs to run in and out of it.
+It touts being thicker than other dog pools, but that doesn’t mean it is puncture-proof.
+Available in seven sizes, it is priced between $29.95 and $98.00 at time of publication.

 If you don’t have space for a doggie pool, there are often pools and fountains in urban dog parks.
 Or check out a local dog-friendly beach.
 Just be aware to limit time in the water to avoid the potential for water intoxication.